Start Your Claim

 Dental implants require precise planning and should only be carried out by a dentist with the specific qualifications and experience in this type of treatment.

-E-mail us or call us on 0800 074 7644 and we will be happy to discuss the circumstances of your case.
+Call us on 0800 074 7644 or fill out one of our online contact forms and we'll be happy to discuss the circumstances of your case.

 What is involved in getting implants?